mitshah1207/avon/README.md

 **Walking in green areas**
 - If walking outdoors, the ideal scenario is to do this in a relatively quiet green space (e.g. Wimbledon Common, Richmond park).
 Ideally minimise walking on normal roads and going from a car directly to a green space, and then walking on the yellow 5m lead.
 We would tend to let him guide and explore in the world, and reward him each time he looks back at us, with a "good boy" or even a treat.
-- In open spaces he is much calmer, and not triggered by things that upset him.
+- In open spaces he is much calmer, and not triggered by things that upset him as he feels free and not restrained by a short lead.
 - When on long lead, can sniff a dog for a maximum of 3seconds before we move on using "Avon come!" and tugging the lead and he will follow.
 Any longer and both dogs will end up fighting!

 **Playing in the park**
-- In the park, we use the green harness, to which we attach the 30metre lead.
+- In the park, we use the green harness, to which we attach the 5-10metre lead.
 This is due to a few issues.
   - He does not yet have 100% recall (i.e. not guaranteed to come back if called)
   - He used to play chase the ball for 2-3 throws then run off in the distance to chase squirrels for the next 30-60 minutes - now resolved!
 He will chase the ball endlessly and is much more focussed on the play session.
   - **Avon doesn't like other dogs coming up to him**.
 He does not want to meet dogs and wants to only play with you and chase the ball.
 If a large dog comes up this can feel intimidating for him, hence he may become defensive and get into a fight. **We use a three second rule with dogs**.
 He can sniff for 3s then we say "Avon come" (the recall phrase) whilst being prepared to tug towards us on the long lead to remove him from that situation.